-Established in 1987 by Doctor Chui, the Chinese Health Information Centre (CHIC) which is based on Holdsworth Street in Manchester city centre was formed to reduce the language and cultural barriers of health within the Chinese and English community.
+Established in 1987 by Doctor Chui, the Chinese Health Information Centre (CHIC), based on Holdsworth Street in Manchester city centre, was formed to reduce the language and cultural barriers to health within the Chinese and English communities.
 Further aims were to promote and educate people about diseases and how they can be prevented.
-CHIC provides the Chinese community with a more personal approach of health service by means of volunteer Chinese GPs who see patients three times a week.
+CHIC provides the Chinese community with a more personal approach to health service by employing volunteer Chinese GPs who see patients three times a week.
 CHIC is the only ethnic group practice which provides its own interpreting support.

 Additionally, CHIC also provides telephone enquiry and drop-

 Traditional Chinese Medicine (TCM) theories align with the Buddhist and Taoist teachings that daily living should be balanced with the human body.
 Like the Yin-

 The body system is viewed as a whole vessel, with many channels for which life force ‘qi’ (blood) flows through functional models of what we otherwise know as organs.
 Treating the body as a functional system means when a medical problem occurs (e.g. a disruption in the flow qi), treatment focuses on the cause to encourage qi to flow again and heal itself whilst the body rebalances with dietary rehabilitation and gentle exercise like Tai Chi.

 Besides asking general questions about how patients feel and their family histories, diagnoses of conditions are established by feeling for the radial artery pulse, along with observation of the tongue, and body odour, checking different parts of the torso for tenderness and differences in the body part temperature can all provide important information about the patient's well being.

 Traditional Chinese Medicine treatments branch into these major types: -